qirh/CS361-assignment3/src/README.txt

-UTEID: jd1234; bp5678;
+UTEID: mp34495; soa322;
-FIRSTNAME: Johnny; Brad;
+FIRSTNAME: Ovais; Saleh;
-LASTNAME: Depp; Pitt;
+LASTNAME: Panjwani; Alghusson;
-CSACCOUNT: johnyd; bradp;
+CSACCOUNT: mp34495; almto3;
-EMAIL: johnyd@cs.utexas.edu; bradp@cs.utexas.edu;
+EMAIL: ovais.panjwani@utexas.edu; almto3@hotmail.com;

 [Program 3]
 [Description]
-There are 6 java files: In XXX.java, We implemented some functions, e.g. ....
-Johnny wrote function/method A, B, C. Brad wrote function/method D, E, F. The most important method is A, which has four main steps : 1..., 2..., 3..., 4...
-To complie our program, you need to use "javac *.java".
-To run our program, you need to use "java SecureSystem instructionList" https://gist.github.com/snarkbait/86c7a4bc743e8f327dbc https://gist.github.com/snarkbait/c939953337ad74d1ab04
+There are 5 java files:
+We got BinaryHeap.java, Bitstream.java, HuffmanTree.java from the Internet, it's in implementation of the HuffmanTree algorithm.
+Link: https://gist.github.com/snarkbait/86c7a4bc743e8f327dbc https://gist.github.com/snarkbait/c939953337ad74d1ab04

+For the other two files, Encoder.java and Frequency.java we handeled everything that was required by the specs.
+Encoder.java is the driver class and has the classes Encoder, Writer and Reader.
+Frequency.java has the classes Frequency and Range.
+These 5 classes all work together to produce the output.
+We both worked together equally, usually on the same screen throughout this project. run the program with: javac *.java java Encoder [path to test cast]

 [Finish]
-We finished the most/half/one quarter of this assignment.
-There are some bugs in function/method A in XXX.java file.
-Some special test cases won't work, the reason is ...
-For YYY.java, we don't know how to implement the sort method.
+We finished all requirements for this assignment, the reason it took us extra time to submit is that we both were busy during the last week and the 2 symbol implementation was really hard to implement without hogging a lot of memory, it's either we didn't fully understand what's asked, or we just didn't know how to implement it efficiently. for instance, for a 26 char input file (max input file), there will be a 26*26 = 676 symbol for this huffman implementation and out huffman implementation might break as such high numbers.
+However, for the 1 symbol implementation, all inputs should work.

 [Test Case 1]